And K being in town seemed like the perfect excuse to have just such a fabulous Monday.

 The world and me, in general need more of such Monday’s.
 Filled with ‘repeat’ orders of moosambi juice, pots of hot tea at tables where sunlight peeps in through shuttered windows, plates of chaat at unassuming roadside stalls, a long drive through nostalgia lane and soulful conversations.

 But in the spirit of complete honesty, I might as well admit that it may have something to do with the fact that it doesn’t interest me all too much.
 I am however going to make and effort to learn.
-And hopefully by the time Christmas rolls up I’ll be able to plate something that can be proudly shared with friends.
+And hopefully by the time Christmas rolls up I’ll be able to plate something that can proudly be shared with friends.

 It’s been a rainy but lovely weekend.
 Thoroughly enjoyed a traditional South Indian meal at RV’s little one’s naming ceremony.
 And even though I hate to admit it, I do seem to shamelessly wait for yele-oota invites from my extremely limited number of herbivorous friends.